Welcome to Year One’s Class Page

 Welcome back!
 I hope you all have had a lovely break and are ready for a fun and busy half term in Year One.

-Y1 HT3 Topic grid (Please download our topic grid for half term 3)
+Y1 HT4 Topic grid parents (Please download our topic grid for half term 4)

-This half term Year One are going to be reading a range of stories and non-fiction texts about toys.
-Our literacy work will be strongly linked to our exciting new topic ‘Is the Xbox more fun than Grandma and Grandad’s old toys?’
+This half term Year One are going to be reading a range of stories about aliens and non-fiction texts about materials.
+Our literacy work will be strongly linked to our exciting new topic ‘What do Aliens think of life on planet Earth?’

 Please continue to support your child at home by sparing just 5 minutes each night to look through their reading books with them and let us know how they found the book at home by writing a comment in their reading record book.
 Please ask your child to tell you about the sounds they have been learning!